How to compose a photograph

 Composition – what is it and why is it important?

-Composition is the difference between a good photograph and a bad photograph.
-It is how a picture is framed, taking account of the subject, the background and other factors before hitting the shutter release button.
+A little planning can be the difference between a good photograph and a bad photograph.
+How a picture is framed, taking account of the subject, the background and other factors, is crucial before you press the shutter button

 Photos are either portrait (vertical) or landscape (horizontal).
 Sometimes what you’d expect to be shot in portrait works better in landscape.
 Shoot both horizontal and vertical versions of the same scene and see which is best – you’ll soon get the hang of what works and what doesn’t.

-- Try landscape orientation when taking close-up head and shoulder shots of people.
+- When taking close-up head and shoulder shots of people try landscape

-- Try portrait orientation to give natural landscapes more depth.
-For example, a path winding up a hill.
+- Use portrait orientation to give natural landscapes more depth.
+For example, a path winding up a hill

 Give your photos interesting perspectives by shooting from different positions.
 Try capturing images from ground level, at the side or close up to create arty, distinctive shots.